g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 **I am also not fully convinced that the method learns confidence for the specific generated answer, since the question-only ablation is very strong and sometimes close to or better than the full response-based predictor.
 This suggests that much of the gain may come from learning question difficulty.**

 It is correct that the question-only and full predictors achieve similar marginal calibration.
 This is expected: both are trained against the same self-consistency targets, and ECE rewards marginal calibration, which a difficulty estimate largely captures on its own (as we note in Section 4.1, a predictor near the base accuracy rate can already score well on ECE).
+This is precisely why ECE alone is an incomplete picture of confidence quality, and why we also report AUROC and Brier score (Section 4, lines 156–161): a useful estimator must be both calibrated and sharp, assigning higher confidence to correct answers than incorrect ones.
+A method that issues the base accuracy rate to every example can be calibrated but useless for decisions.

 The important question is whether the full predictor extracts answer-specific information beyond question difficulty, and on the discriminative metrics the two separate clearly.
 Because the question-only predictor never observes the generated answer, it must assign the same confidence to every response to a given question—including cases where the model produces an incorrect answer to an otherwise easy question.
 The full predictor, conditioned on the actual response, can down-weight such cases.
 This is exactly why it separates correct from incorrect answers better: across all five datasets (Table 9), AUROC increases strictly and monotonically from question-only → our full method → test-time self-consistency, with Brier score following the same ordering (except for Brier score on WebQ).
 The progression is the cleanest summary of the effect: all three are well-calibrated marginally, but the stronger, answer-aware methods are sharper.
 This carries directly into decisions: in selective prediction (Figure 6), the question-only ablation underperforms the full method, precisely because weaker ranking yields weaker abstention.